 We a group of individuals committed to helping cats and people in our community.
 Our goal is to help with the problem of cat over-population.

-We also have a Thrift Store that is located just a few doors down from our main shelter that is located close to downtown Salem.
+We also have a Thrift Store that is located next door to shelter that is located in Keizer Oregon.
 Sales from the thrift store help offset some of the costs of caring for the kitties.

 What programs do you fund with donations?